-Many of the major motor companies are hinting at self-driving cars in the near future, even as soon as 2 years from now.
-Honda, Toyota, Nissan, Volvo, and Fiat-Chrysler are among some of the companies rumored to have autonomous cars released by 2020, a reality that seemed so distant, but is now coming true over the next year or so.
+Many major motor companies are hinting at self-driving cars in the near future, as soon as 2 years from now.
+Honda, Toyota, Nissan, Volvo, and Fiat-Chrysler are among some of the companies rumored to have autonomous cars released by 2020, a reality that seemed so distant but is now coming true over the next year or so.

 Now that Uber has resumed testing their self-driving vehicles, necessary changes have been made to ensure the safety of other cars and pedestrians surrounding the vehicle.
 Uber released a statement claiming that while the vehicles are driving themselves, there must be two employees in the car serving as “back-up drivers,” should the automated system do something incorrectly.
 There has been a decent amount of backlash considering the previous fatality in Arizona, but Uber plans to continue testing, with the futuristic possibilities of self-driving cars in the forefront of the company’s mind.

 Rumors have also surfaced that Uber may decide to sell minority stakes in the self-driving car unit with Uber's IPO looming.
 While Uber would still remain the owner of the autonomous division, the minority stakes would help fund the massive expenses of the unit research and allow for investors to be a part of the potential commercialization of self-driving technology.